 AHSL 7020 AuD Independent Study (v:v:0) Independent study for advanced students in the fourth year of the AuD program.
-Three enrollments required before graduation.
+Two enrollments required before graduation (typically fall and spring of fourth year unless prior approval has been obtained from the department).
 May not be taken before all courses and comprehensive examinations are successfully completed.
 May be repeated for credit.